Verilog Coding Standard

 (Resets are one place where FPGA and ASIC design practices diverge.
 You are also better off encapsulating all the issues discussed below inside a Register module)

 Make use of the implicit power-on-reset in FPGAs, limit the number of things which need an explicit asynchronous reset signal, and feed reset from a signal synchronous to the clock.
-This means passing an external reset through a CDC Synchronizer and ensuring a sufficient reset time.
+This means passing an external reset through a CDC Bit Synchronizer and ensuring a sufficient reset time.

 On FPGAs, the hardware reset of a flip-flop is usually asynchronous and so takes effect immediately rather than at the next clock edge, which can cause subtle bugs: a register appears to fail to capture data in behavioural simulation, or changes in impossible ways (within less than a clock cycle) in timing-annotated post-synthesis simulation.